alexandrebarachant/decoding-brain-challenge-2016/README.md

                     LogisticRegression(penalty='l1'))
 ```

 This model is very similar to the previous one, without Xdawn spatial filtering. it rely on the a specific covariance matrix estimation adapted to evoked potential [4, 5, 6].
+Although this model is dedicated to ERP classification, the special form covariance matrix embed allow to catch induced activity as well.

 #### Xdawn